wp-plugins/jm-twitter-cards/readme.txt

 Compatible with : WP SEO by Yoast (do not check cards option in this plugin if activated) and All in One SEO

-**New feature in version 3.1.8 : Product cards** see FAQ **New feature in 3.2.1** : you can define thumbnail size for featured image, just use the simple drop down menu
+**New feature in version 3.1.8 : Product cards** see FAQ **New feature in 3.2.1** : you can define thumbnail size for featured image, just use the simple drop down menu (be careful with this feature, a lot of files are generated, **see FAQ** for the solution)

 The plugin allows you to customize your cards per each post.
 But do not activate cards in SEO by Yoast plugin.
 Otherwise markup will be added twice.
 If you choose full customization metabox is now on the right side in your edit.
 It's shorter simply because now twitter account is retrieved from author's profile.